openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Asynchronous Mode

-Asynchronous mode can improve overall application frame-rate.
-It is possible, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
-The `ov::InferRequest::start_async` can be used to infer a model in the asynchronous mode:
+The asynchronous mode can improve application's overall frame-rate, by making it work on the host while the accelerator is busy, instead of waiting for inference to complete.
+To infer a model in the asynchronous mode, use `ov::InferRequest::start_async`:

 @sphinxtabset